 [Site admin's note: A part of the second incidence can be found in The Complete Works of Vivekananda— Volume VII.
 Here is that portion]

-I asked for a bunch of California grapes,
+I asked for a bunch of California grapes, and straightway the fellow brought them forth from under his blanket.

 —Swami Vivekananda